On-Farm Slaughter Operation Licence Application

 *Main land location of slaughter (QTR/SEC/TWP/RGE/MDN)

-Please check all that apply if you will be providing processing services under your OFSO license:
+Please check all that apply if you will be or are planning to provide processing services under your OFSO licence:

 Details